Battle is joined

 I think they probably feel the same way about each other, too.

-Golden Jackal and Griffon Vultures - Rhodope Mountains - The Hall. of Einar - photograph © David Bailey (not the) A Golden Jackal arrives As we sit in the hide at dawn in the Rhodope Mountains, marvelling at the enormous Griffon Vultures which have… read more
+Golden Jackal and Griffon Vultures - Rhodope Mountains - The Hall of Einar - photograph © David Bailey (not the) A Golden Jackal arrives As we sit in the hide at dawn in the Rhodope Mountains, marvelling at the enormous Griffon Vultures which have… read more

-Griffon Vultures - Rhodope Mountains - The Hall. of Einar - photograph © David Bailey (not the) The magic of Griffon Vultures in the Rhodope Mountains We've spent a day in a minibus travelling east from Lake Kerkini in Greece to the Rhodope Mountains in Bulgaria.… read more
+Griffon Vulture - Rhodope Mountains - The Hall of Einar - photograph © David Bailey (not the) The Ministry of Vulture Walks Griffon Vultures have a most curious walk.
+It's a high-stepping display walk with neck and wings outstretched.
+It looks ridiculous,… read more

 Feel free to leave a Reply :)